ffac/gluon-ssid-changer/README.md

 Manual installation
 ===================

-If you don't have ssid-changer in your firmware, you can still install it manually on a node:
+If you don't have ssid-changer in your firmware, you can still install it manually on a node and set the desired settings that should differ from default:

 ```
-DEFAULT_TIMEFRAME=3
 ROUTER_IP='your:node::ip6'
 LOGIN="root@[$ROUTER_IP]"
 git clone https://github.com/Freifunk-Nord/gluon-ssid-changer.git ssid-changer